Medicare Enrolled

 What this data tells you about Dr. Liberman

-Dr. Shari Liberman is an orthopedic surgery in Houston, TX, with 16 years in practice.
+Dr. Shari Liberman is an orthopedic surgery specialist in Houston, TX, with 16 years of NPI registration.
 Based on federal Medicare data, Dr. Liberman performed 2,097 Medicare services across 1,154 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Liberman received a total of $3,622 from 11 pharmaceutical and/or device companies across 94 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in orthopedic surgery.
 Most payments are for meals and travel — low-value interactions common across virtually all practicing physicians.
 Patients may wish to discuss these relationships with their provider.